 Hungarian String Bean Dill Soup ( Sárga and Zöld Bableves)

-This classic Hungarian Bean Soup is delicious in it’s creaminess and the beans are slightly crunchy and the fresh dill sets it apart from most bean soup recipes.
+This classic Hungarian Bean Soup is so delicious in it’s creaminess and the beans are slightly crunchy and with the fresh dill sets it apart from most bean soup recipes.
+A perfect lovely summer soup that can be served warm or cold!

 When fresh green and yellow strings bean are plentiful, it’s time to make this simple delicious Hungarian string bean soup flavoured with sweet paprika, sour cream and dill.
 It’s one of those soups you can thoroughly enjoy cold.
-It brings back memories when Mom would make a few times in the summer months, so if you didn’t want to eat it hot, allowing the soup to cool down was how we often enjoyed it.
+It brings back memories when Mom would make a few times in the summer months, so if you didn’t want to eat it hot, allowing the soup to cool down was how it can be enjoyed! 🙂

 WHAT MAKES THIS SOUP SO DELICIOUS